Andrew Jackson and land speculation

-Personal speculations
+Personal investments

 Speculation was a family affair, almost from the first; in 1798, Jackson wrote his brother-in-law Robert Hays about land on the Duck River, advising him to "keep all you have and get what you can."

 His most momentous early speculation may have been a partnership with a North Carolinian named David Allison, which failed, leaving Jackson with years of substantial debts.
 Decades after the fact, a frustrated third party to the deal, Andrew Erwin, became a leading opponent of Jackson's 1828 presidential run.